bberry91221/bikesharing/README.md

 # bikesharing
-Data for Des Moines bikesharing venture with Kate
+Data from New York City to use in Des Moines bikesharing venture with Kate